rajatkoner08/InstanceFormer/README.md

 ```

 ## Automatic Upload to Server
-To simplify the laborious process of manually uploading result files to the [Codalab](https://codalab.lisn.upsaclay.fr/) Server, we offer an automatic uploading functionality in the file [Server Process](util/server_process.py).
-This functionality can be activated During [Inference](inference.py) by adding --upload_file flag.
+To simplify the laborious process of manually uploading result files to the [Codalab](https://codalab.lisn.upsaclay.fr/) server, we offer an automatic uploading functionality in the file [Server Process](util/server_process.py).
+This functionality can be activated during [Inference](inference.py) by adding the --upload_file flag.
 ## Create Plots & Videos
-During [Inference](inference.py) use --analysis flag to save reference points, sampling locations, and instance embeddings.
+During [Inference](inference.py), use the --analysis flag to save reference points, sampling locations, and instance embeddings.
 Run [Analysis](util/analysis.py), [TSNE](util/tsne.py), and [Make Video](util/make_video.py) to save the respective plots and videos.

 # Citation
-If you find InstanceFormer useful in your research, please use the following BibTeX entry for citation.
+If you find InstanceFormer useful in your research, please use the following BibTeX entry as a citation.

 ```BibTeX
 @article{koner2022instanceformer,